marinehadd/aws-cloudops-networking/content/Day 1 - Networking foundations/_index.md

 weight: 50
 ---

-In this chapter, we will talk about traditional networking in order to understand the foundations before moving to AWS.
+In this chapter, we will talk about traditional networking in order to understand the main concepts before moving to AWS.